flaviamarincau/orders-clients-app/README.md

 # Order-Client Management Application

-This project is a Java-based application that demonstrates various concepts such as object-oriented programming, database interaction, and GUI development using JavaFX.
+This project is a Java-based application that demonstrates various concepts such as object-oriented programming, database interaction, GUI development using JavaFX and JavaDoc for commenting relevant pieces of code.

 ## Features